Alex Sadkin: Career

 After graduation, Sadkin worked with Jim Hendee at a sea turtle farm called Mariculture, Ltd. on Grand Cayman Island, where they both lived on Seven Mile Beach, a few miles from the town of Hell.
 During their six months of living and scuba diving there, they got their first taste of playing reggae at several clubs around the island.

 When Sadkin returned to South Florida he began his recording career.
 He was first trained as a mastering engineer but eventually moved into recording studio work as a "tape-op" (Assistant Engineer) at Criteria Studios in Miami, Florida.
 He got his first big break after impressing Neil Young with his mixing ability, and he eventually became head engineer at Compass Point Studio in Nassau, Bahamas.
 He worked alongside Island Records boss Chris Blackwell on many of the label's projects, most famously with Bob Marley and the Wailers' Survival album in 1979.

 A full member of the Compass Point All Stars from day one, he began producing artists for Island Records (Grace Jones, Marianne Faithfull, Robert Palmer, Joe Cocker), while doing mixing work for other labels (Talking Heads).
 Among the other artists he produced in the 1980s are James Brown, the J. Geils Band, Thompson Twins, Classix Nouveaux, Foreigner, Duran Duran, Simply Red, Arcadia, Robbie Nevil and Paul Haig.

 Sadkin produced the first two of the Thompson Twins' (as a trio) albums, Quick Step & Side Kick (1983) and Into the Gap (1984) as well as the original UK single release of "Lay Your Hands on Me", in late 1984.
-However, the band parted company with him as the producer for their next album and opted to produce Here's to Future Days by themselves in Paris; right before its release after the collapse of the singer Tom Bailey, the release was postponed.
-The postponement caused them to rethink the project and producer Nile Rodgers was subsequently called in to rework the album with them along with Sadkin's production of the single "Lay Your Hands on Me" and released in 1985.
+However, the band parted company with him as the producer for their next album and opted to produce Here's to Future Days by themselves in Paris; after the collapse of the singer Tom Bailey, the release was postponed.
+The postponement caused them to rethink the project and producer Nile Rodgers was subsequently called in to rework the album with them, along with Sadkin's production of the single "Lay Your Hands on Me" and was released in 1985.

 Sadkin was a mentor to engineer and producer Phil Thornalley, who would go on to work with The Cure, Bryan Adams, and Natalie Imbruglia.
-He had a special gift of being able to sense and analyze an artist's inner creative abilities and talents, even if the artist couldn't.
+He had a special gift of being able to sense and analyze an artist's inner creative abilities and talents, even if the artist could not.
 Composer-keyboardist Wally Badarou had this to say about Sadkin: "His dedication to maintaining genuine 'mixes in progress' from the word go, was a great lesson.
 I made it a system for my subsequent production from then on."